mharty3/energy_data_capstone/steps_to_recreate_project/readme.md

     For windows you will want to add the same text to the windows ssh config located in

     `/mnt/c/Users/<username>/.ssh/config`

+    Double check the path to the private key, you may need to copy it to the windows side from WSL.

 6. Now connect to the vm from the terminal with `ssh energy-vm`